|

 want

-sometimes, it need the sight of the stars
+sometimes, it needs the sight of the stars

 to propel us further in all our doings: